ChaoticAkantor/CARPG/README.md

 Invisiblity cloak that gains a damage bonus based on the amount of energy you have, but drains a signifiant amount of energy per shot.
 Becomes completely invisible to AI for the duration.
 Cloak drains twice as fast whilst moving at max speed, crouching significantly reduces drain.
-Has to fully recover between uses, but can be deactivated early to refund remaining cost.
+Has to fully recover between uses, but can be deactivated early to start recharging.

 # Stat Scaling/Leveling
  Max HP/AP/Energy and certain ability features will scale with your level.
 Max level is 50.